 Signs of aging can sometimes seem to appear overnight.
 One day you walk past a mirror and notice a tired appearance even though you feel rested.
 Vertical lines between the eyes, a bit of sagging around the eyebrows, and horizontal forehead creases conspire to add years to your face.
-A brow lift at my Nashville plastic surgery practice might be the ideal solution.
+A brow lift at my Brentwood plastic surgery practice near Nashville might be the ideal solution.

 Even though brow lift surgery is a fairly common procedure, patients who come in to consult with me about facial plastic surgery often have a lot of questions about what exactly is involved in the procedure and who can benefit from the operation.
 I’ll answer some of the questions I’m asked most often about brow lift surgery.